agraef/purr-data/README.md

 #### Windows 32-bit Using msys2
 Time to build: *roughly 1.5 hours*
+Important note: check the name of your Windows user account.
+If it has a space in it-- like "My Home Computer" or "2nd Laptop", then **stop**.
+You may not use this guide.
+(Actually you can probably just install everything in ~/.. in that case, but I haven't tested doing it like that.
+Sorry.
+Get a better OS...)
 1. Download and install [msys2](https://msys2.github.io/) *(5 minutes)*
   There are two installers-- one for 32-bit Windows systems (i386) and one for 64-bit Windows (x_64).
 Be sure you know which